fantauzzi/CarND-Path-Planning-Project/README.md

 ## Path Generation and Car Model

 When the simulation starts, I generate a path to follow and send it to the simulator.
-The first path originates from the car, that is initially stopped, and extends in front of it.
-The simulator drives the car along the path and sends me periodically information on the car state, what is reported by sensors, and what part of the path has yet to be run.
+The first path originates from the car, initially stopped, and extends in front of it.
+The simulator drives the car along the path and sends periodically to my program information on the car state, what is reported by sensors, and what part of the path has yet to be run.

 When the car is close enough to the end of the planned path (0.2 seconds, with current settings), I generate a new path, starting from the end of the current path, and send it to the simulator.